MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-home-page.md

 ## Additional resources

 ### What's new and in development
-Go to the [Microsoft Dynamics 365 Roadmap](https://roadmap.dynamics.com/) to see what new features have been released and what new features are in development.
+Go to the [Dynamics 365 Release Planner](https://releaseplans.microsoft.com/?app=Supply+Chain+Management) to see what new features have been released and what new features are in development.

 ### Inventory accounting
 To learn more, see [Inventory close](../cost-management/inventory-close.md).